 The president's official title is the President of the Federative Republic of Brazil if the president is a man.

-The current President of Brazil happens to be a woman, President Dilma Vana Rousseff.
-She is addressed with one of three titles of respect: President of the Republic, Her Excellency Madam President of the Republic, or Madam President.
+If the President of Brazil is a woman, she is addressed with one of three titles of respect: President of the Republic, Her Excellency Madam President of the Republic, or Madam President.

 How did Brazil arrive at this form of government for their country?